novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 ## I/O
 Interfaces can have inputs as well as outputs widgets.

-If you need to create an inputs widget you should chose a pivot grid.
+If you need to create an i**nputs widget you should chose a pivot grid.**

 For instance, in this example market growth information can be modified to simulate different scenarios, you may want to do this on your interface.
 ## Synchronization

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDkwNzc3MjUxLDkwMzk1NjQxNSwyMzE2Nj
+eyJoaXN0b3J5IjpbMTEyNjU5ODc1NSw5MDM5NTY0MTUsMjMxNj
-Q1NzgsLTc5NjAxNjk5LC02NDYyMzA1MjIsMTk1MTg1NjEzMywt
+Y0NTc4LC03OTYwMTY5OSwtNjQ2MjMwNTIyLDE5NTE4NTYxMzMs
-MTEwNTE4MzQ5MiwtMTk1MDQyNTI1OSwxNDYyNjg0NTU2LC0xOD
+LTExMDUxODM0OTIsLTE5NTA0MjUyNTksMTQ2MjY4NDU1NiwtMT
-c3MzEyODMxLDU1NTkyMzI0NiwxNTY5OTk4MzcxLC0xODc3MzEy
+g3NzMxMjgzMSw1NTU5MjMyNDYsMTU2OTk5ODM3MSwtMTg3NzMx
-ODMxLC0xNzI4NjgxNDJdfQ==
+MjgzMSwtMTcyODY4MTQyXX0=
 -->